williaz/TechRefresher/Core_Spring.md

 ## Transaction

-- [x] What is a transaction?
+### What is a transaction?
 What is the difference between a local and a global transaction?
+- A transaction is an operation that consists of a number of tasks that takes place as **a single unit – either all** tasks are performed or no tasks are performed.
+  - ACID
+    - Atomicity: all or nothing
+    - Consistency: no violation
+    - Isolation: no effect on others
+    - Durablility: change is durable

 - Global transactions enable you to work with multiple transactional resources, typically relational databases and message queues.
 The application server manages global transactions through the JTA,
 - Local transactions are resource-specific, such as a transaction associated with a JDBC connection
   - it cannot help ensure correctness across multiple resources.

-• Is a transaction a cross cutting concern?
+### Is a transaction a cross cutting concern?
 How is it implemented by Spring?
+- AOP

-• How are you going to define a transaction in Spring?
+### How are you going to define a transaction in Spring?
+- 1. PlatformTransactionManager bean.
+- 2. @EnableTransactionManagement on @Configuration class
+- 3. @Transactional code

-• What does @Transactional do?
+### What does @Transactional do?
 What is the PlatformTransactionManager?
 - PlatformTransactionManager defines A transaction strategy
   - TransactionDefinition
     - Isolation